 There Are 50 Shades of White Paint, So Take Your Time Choosing

 Picking the best white paint is a veritable minefield.
-But those subtle differences in shade can make a huge difference when you apply it to your wall.
 If you're unsure which one will work best for your space, Ford weighed in with some of her favorites:

 "You can get this one right off the shelf from Home Depot.
 My friends will write me constantly to ask which paint to use, and that's my forever suggestion.
 It's the perfect white, no tint, and it works well in high gloss and/or flat.
 I love it.
 And you don't have to think about it or mix it; it's sitting there waiting for you.
 I've done two of my houses top to bottom in this white."